A1 at Thunderbourne Interchange, Alnwick

 Cawledge and Willowtree form a pair if facilities on either side of the A1 at Alnwick.
-Thanks to the underpass at Thunderbourne drivers can take their pick as to which one they'd like to visit, but signposts will try to send southbound drivers to this one, which is in Cawledge Business Park.
+Thanks to the underpass at Thunderbourne drivers can take their pick as to which one they'd like to visit, but signposts will try to send southbound drivers to this one, which is in Lionheart Business Park.

 Catering: The Hogs Head Inn, McDonald's Drive Thru Amenities: The Hogs Head Inn Outdoor Space: Children's Play Area (at both The Hogs Head Inn and McDonald's); picnic tables; large grass space next to pub Charging Points: IONITY 350kW CCS Forecourt: BP, Morrisons Daily, Greggs, Costa Express, Jet Wash, Free Cash Machine